AplaProject/apla-docs-en/source/topics/script.rst

 .. describe:: url

-    Address, to which the request will be sent,
+    Address, to which the request will be sent.

 .. describe:: method